SoccerNet/sn-gamestate/README.md

 The SoccerNet Game State Dev kit is built on top of [TrackLab](https://github.com/TrackingLaboratory/tracklab), a research framework for multi-object tracking.
 Our paper is available on [arXiv](https://arxiv.org/abs/2404.11335).

-The SoccerNet Game State Recognition task is a novel high level computer vision task that is specific to sports analytics.
+The SoccerNet Game State Reconstruction task is a novel high level computer vision task that is specific to sports analytics.
 It aims at recognizing the state of a sport game, i.e., identifying and localizing all sports individuals (players, referees, ..) on the field based on a raw input videos.
 More information about the task and the dataset can be found on our [official website](https://www.soccer-net.org/tasks/new-game-state-reconstruction).